drmax24/star-trek-test/README.md

 ### --strict-transliteration
 >>Some letters are missing which means they are not translatable for this test purposes, then ignore the whole input.

-If you use this flag you will get empty line for plaqD transliteration if provided name has any unknow characters
+If you use this flag you will get empty line for plaqD transliteration if provided name has at least one unknown character
 ```php artisan star-trek:get-character --strict-transliteration "Pavel Chekov"```

 Will delete unknown characters before processing